coreinfrastructure/best-practices-badge/doc/security.md

 That way, if the project data is corrupted, we can restore the database to a previous state.

+The permissions system is intentionally simple.
+Every user has an account, either a 'local' account or an external system account (currently we support GitHub as an external account).
+Anyone can create an account.
+A user with role='admin' is an administator;
+only a very few users are administrators.
+A user can create as many project entries as desired.
+Each project entry gets a new unique project id and is owned by the user who created the project entry.
+A project entry can only be edited (and deleted) by either the entry creator or an administrator.
+Anyone can see the project entry results once they are saved.
+We do require, in the case of a GitHub project entry, that the entry creator be logged in via GitHub *and* be someone who can edit that project.
+Anyone can create a project entry about a project not on GitHub, however, nothing makes the project refer to that data... which makes entering nonsense data have much less value.
+We may in the future add support for groups (e.g., where the owner can designate other users who can edit that entry) and a way to 'validate' project entries for projects not on GitHub.

 ## Security in Design

 This web application has a simple design.